Why buy Le Creuset cookware?

 Signature Color | Flame Orange |

-However, paying a little more for years of enjoyment could be well worth the extra cost.
+However, paying more for years of enjoyment could be worth the extra cost.
 Here are three points you might want to consider.

 Appearance | Sure, you can buy any cookware and make tasty meals.
 But how many people proudly display their cookware?
 Le Creuset is available in many pretty colors, and they look fantastic. |